pkmn/engine/docs/TESTING.md

   about 10% faster and obviates needing to care about races.
-This configuration minimizes string processing overhead and unnecessary delays due to `async` calls and is as close to as fast as Pokémon Showdown can be run (there is room for further optimization by simplifying choice parsing to to not perform any verification, though this is signficantly less trivial than the aforementioned optimizations).
+This configuration minimizes string processing overhead and unnecessary delays due to `async` calls and is as close to as fast as Pokémon Showdown can be run (there is room for further optimization by simplifying choice parsing to not perform any verification, though this is significantly less trivial than the aforementioned optimizations).
 This is closer to how the pkmn engine runs with `-Dtrace` disabled.
   Finally, `DirectBattle` is [patched](#patches) to eliminate unnecessary as covered above.